fongc123/notes/Kubernetes/Security.md

   - orange
 ```

 The above code block also demonstrates a different syntax.
-Alternatively, the role can be created through a command.
+Alternatively, a role can also be created through a command.

 ```bash
 kubectl create role <NAME> --verb=<VERB> --resource=<RESOURCE>